adrianarotaru/personal-website/_posts/2022-02-19-first-takes-as-an-adulthood.md

   - career
   - values
 ---
 *Note: I wrote this piece in a spur of a moment while I was waiting for a friend at the Columbus Circle Mall, New York.
-They might sound entitled and judgemental, but I decided to not appease their scolding flavor and leave them in their raw honest form, as a recollection of how my views of the world have changed in a single year.*
+They might sound entitled and judgemental, but I decided to not appease their scolding flavor and leave them in their raw honest form, as evidence of how my views of the world have changed in a single year.*

 Time before money